Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 The Cheltenham Gold Cup is a true test of a chaser, key attributes required are the ability to jump fluently (those that are prone to fencing errors tend to get found out), tactical race speed as the Gold Cup is usually run at a quicker pace than most chases run over a similar distance, stamina to see out the race distance and uphill finish and the ability to act on the undulating track that Cheltenham offers.

-Elevate your Cheltenham Gold Cup betting game using our thorough examination of historical race trends and trainer stats, then capitalize on the Cheltenham betting offers.
+Elevate your Cheltenham Gold Cup betting game using our thorough examination of historical race trends and trainer stats, then capitalise on the Cheltenham betting offers.

 Cheltenham Gold Cup Information:

-Our dedicated Cheltenham tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Cheltenham Gold Cup but will also have predictions for each meeting at Cheltenham throughout the season so be sure to head over there.
-We cover every race at the Cheltenham Festival and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday & Friday.
+We also have a dedicated Cheltenham tips page that will cover this race as well as all of the other races on the day of the race.
+See which runners the OLBG racing tipsters are predicting to win this race and the others on the cards.
+We cover every race at the Cheltenham Festival, and below you can find links to all of the races for each of Tuesday, Wednesday, Thursday & Friday.

 ALSO READ

-Below you will find the 2025 Cheltenham Gold Cup Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Cheltenham Gold Cup Trend Analysis.
+Below you will find the 2026 Cheltenham Gold Cup Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Cheltenham Gold Cup Trend Analysis.
+With the field now finalised, we have the Cheltenham Gold Cup Trend Shortlist, which is created using the listed trends.

-These are the top three quickest-run Cheltenham Gold Cup over the last 20 renewals:
+These are the top three quickest-run Cheltenham Gold Cup races over the last 20 renewals:

 1. Long Run (6:29.70) in 2011